Tomb of the Mutilated: Legacy and impact

-Tomb of the Mutilated was regarded as having altered the course of the development of the death metal genre "forever", and is now considered by some to be one of the greatest and most influential death metal albums of all time.
-Decibel said: "Tomb of the Mutilated was the most grotesque, yet commercially viable death metal album ever.
-It made soccer moms scream and their kids wonder if sheer possession alone could lead [to] marathon family counseling sessions."
+Upon its release, Tomb of the Mutilated was regarded as having altered the course of the death metal genre "forever", and is now considered by some to be one of the greatest and most influential death metal albums of all time.
+In 2008, Chris Dick of Decibel said: "Tomb of the Mutilated was the most grotesque, yet commercially viable death metal album ever.
+It made soccer moms scream and their kids wonder if sheer possession alone could lead to marathon family counseling sessions."
 Invisible Oranges said the album was "nothing short of a musical milestone within heavy metal as a whole."
-In 2017, Decibel wrote that "death metal bands are still trying to create something as outwardly offensive and antisocial as the Hall of Fame-certified Tomb of the Mutilated and falling short."
+In 2017, Justin Norton of Decibel wrote that "death metal bands are still trying to create something as outwardly offensive and antisocial as the Hall of Fame-certified Tomb of the Mutilated and falling short."

-Joe DiVita of Loudwire said "Tomb of the Mutilated brought Cannibal Corpse to the forefront of the genre, now fully equipped to compete with contemporaries like Morbid Angel, Death and Suffocation."
+Loudwire said "Tomb of the Mutilated brought Cannibal Corpse to the forefront of the genre, now fully equipped to compete with contemporaries like Morbid Angel, Death and Suffocation."
 Vincent Jefferies of AllMusic argued that the "powerful musical focus" of Cannibal Corpse's early albums, including Tomb of the Mutilated, have contributed to the band's longevity and lasting impact.
 He stated: "Learned fans have come to appreciate Tomb of the Mutilated as a solid, if not important, offering [...]
 Cannibal Corpse somehow managed to outlast many of their more critically accepted contemporaries due in no small part to early career efforts like [this one]."

-The album's opening track "Hammer Smashed Face" is considered the band's signature song.
-Loudwire called "Hammer Smashed Face" the "finest death metal song ever written".
-Jon Weiderhorn of Loudwire included the song in his list of "The Most Disgusting Metal Lyrics of All Time".
-Graham Hartmann of Loudwire said the song contains "one of the most stomach churning breakdowns ever recorded".
+The album's opening track "Hammer Smashed Face" is considered the band's signature song, and is considered by some to be one of the greatest death metal songs ever written.
+Jon Wiederhorn of Loudwire included the song in his list of "The Most Disgusting Metal Lyrics of All Time".
+The same publication said the song contains "one of the most stomach churning breakdowns ever recorded".
 In 2005, Tomb of the Mutilated was ranked number 278 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.